magael/trepark/README.md

 password: admin

-It is also possible to [skip the login.](https://magael.github.io/trepark) the login.
+It is also possible to [skip the login.](https://magael.github.io/trepark)

 ### Detailed description: